-A catheter is a small, thin, flexible tube that is inserted inside the urethra to allow urine to be emptied from the bladder.
+A catheter is a tube that is inserted into your bladder, usually through the urethra, allowing your urine to drain freely.

-The catheter tube is attached to a urine drainage bag, where the urine can be collected.
+The catheter tube is attached to a urine drainage bag (a catheter bag), where the urine can be collected.

 Some people with urinary problems need catheters permanently, but more often people need them temporarily.